-- -Develop explicit standards of performance for all assessment tools and PLOs and report the percentages of students who meet these standards at graduation. - -Include PLOs, rubrics, and standards of performance at graduation in all course syllabi, catalogs, handbooks, and websites so everyone, including students, faculty, and the general public, would know them.
+- -Develop explicit standards of performance for all assessment tools and PLOs and report the percentages of students who meet these standards at graduation. - -Include PLOs, rubrics, and standards of performance at graduation in all course syllabi and catalogs so everyone, including students, faculty, and the general public, would know them.